3CETechnologies/embed/README.md

 }
 ```
 You can remove the box shadow by including the `no-shadow` attribute on the script.
 The rest, if undesirable, can be removed by overwritting the CSS manually.

+#### Light & Dark Mode
+The classifier now supports automatic detection of light & dark mode settings provided by browser apis (not supported in ie11).
+If you provide the flag `force-theme="light"` or `force-theme="dark"` you can override this behavior and force your desired theme (not recommended).
+Not providing a value is the same as having `force-theme="auto"`.

 ### Responsiveness
 The classifier behaves responsibly out of the box, to do this it simlpy expands to 100% of it's container.
 Because of this, you won't need to do much more than apply padding and alter your div's width for various screen sizes (using rows and columns will likely get your the best results).